 Compared with many markets, the leasing market is fragmented and inefficient.
 There are millions of potential lessees, including all equipment users.
-Some are in high tax brackets, some in low brackets.
+Some are in high tax brackets, some are in low brackets.
 Some are financially sophisticated, some are not.
 Some have excellent credit ratings, some have poor credit.
-On the other side of the market are millions of potential lessors, including equipment manufacturers, banks, and individual investors, with different tax brackets and risk tolerances.
-If each lessee had to negotiate a separate deal for each lease, information and search costs would be so high that few leases would be written.
+On the other side of the market are millions of potential lessors-including equipment manufacturers, banks, and individual investorswith different tax brackets and risk tolerances.
+If each lessee had to negotiate a separate deal for each lease, then information and search costs would be so high that few leases would be written.

 Tax laws complicate the picture.
-For example, the alternative minimum tax often has the effect of limiting the amount of depreciation a firm can utilize.
-In addition, a firm can't take a full half-year's depreciation on purchases in the fourth quarter if those purchases comprise more than 40% of total annual purchases.
-Instead, it can take only a half-quarter's depreciation, which is the equivalent of one-eighth of a year's depreciation.
+For example, the alternative minimum tax (AMT) often has the effect of limiting the amount of depreciation a firm can utilize.
+In addition, a firm can't take a full half-year's depreciation on purchases in the fourth quarter if those purchases amount to more than 40% of total annual purchases.
+In this case the firm can take only a half-quarter's depreciation, which is the equivalent of one-eighth of a year's depreciation.